-New Hampshire's industrial enterprise made our state an internationally recognized center of manufacturing on an unprecedented scale.
-Mastery of the many skills needed to process textiles, paper, leather and woodwork also earned New Hampshire a high reputation in engineering and invention, in the production of foundry products, machinery, and machine tools, and in power generation and transmission.
-The capital generated by our mills helped to make New England a financial center of power and influence.
+New Hampshire's industrial success made our state an internationally-recognized center of textile manufacture on an unprecedented scale.
+Mastery of the many skills needed in textile production also earned New Hampshire a high reputation in engineering and invention, in the production of foundry products, machinery, and machine tools, and in power generation and transmission.
+The capital generated by our mills helped to make New England a financial center of great power and influence.

 This same enterprise transformed our society.
 The bells of our mills taught an agricultural people to work by the clock rather than by the sun.
-By 1870, New Hampshire employed 46,500 people in manufacturing virtually the same number then working in agriculture.
+By 1870, New Hampshire employed 46,500 people in manufacturing-virtually the same number working in agriculture.
 From that point on, New Hampshire became, and remains, one of the nation's most heavily industrialized states in proportion to its population.
-Industry's ever-increasing demand for labor brought wave after wave of immigrants to New Hampshire in the nineteenth and early twentieth centuries, diversifying our population.
+Industry's everincreasing demand for labor brought wave after wave of immigrants to New Hampshire in the nineteenth and early twentieth centuries, diversifying our population.

 Today, reservoirs that were created to drive industry enrich our landscape, providing beauty, recreation, wildlife habitats, and ample stores of clean water.
 Even our greatest lake, Winnipesaukee, was enlarged and deepened in the nineteenth century for the needs of manufacturing, and today remains as industry transformed it.
-Our dams, built of timber, stone, or concrete, still brace themselves against the ceaseless pressure of stored water.
-Some of them, especially the earthfilled granite dams that were built in the 1820s to power the mills of Dover and Newmarket, are among the oldest and most massive engineering projects still in service in New Hampshire.
-New Hampshire's mill buildings enrich our landscape too, impressing the viewer with their immense size, beautiful proportioning, solid construction, indigenous materials, and their powerful and symmetrical repetition of wall openings and structural details.
+New Hampshire's mill buildings enrich our landscape as well, still impressing the viewer with their immense size, beautiful proportioning, solid construction, indigenous materials, and their powerful and symmetrical repetition of wall openings and structural details.

 New Hampshire's industrial legacy has transformed the state and its people, becoming inseparable from our identity as a society.
-That is why we must apply all our knowledge and judgment to each proposal to remove a piece of that legacy.